aishukander/flatpak-steam-icons/README.md

 # flatpak-steam-icons

 -------------------------
-The only thing I did was to make theID It just becomes a selection mark.
+The only thing I did was get the ID to go from a manual entry to an option.
 -------------------------

 Simple shell script to extract desktop icons from Flatpak directory and build functional icons on the Desktop.